OOMoses/Healthsure-Appointments/READEME Stakeholder-Summary.md

 ---

 ## 5. Recommendations
-1. **Target Top 3 Neighbourhoods** – Transport support, flexible scheduling, multi-touch reminders.
+1. **Target Top 3 Neighbourhoods:** Transport support, flexible scheduling, multi-touch reminders.
-2. **Condition-Specific Outreach** – Pre-book follow-ups for older/chronic patients before they leave the clinic.
+2. **Condition-Specific Outreach:** Pre-book follow-ups for older/chronic patients before they leave the clinic.
-3. **Rebalance Appointment Slots** – Move ~15% of morning slots to evening.
+3. **Rebalance Appointment Slots:** Move ~15% of morning slots to evening.
-4. **Reduce Wait Times** – Cap at 14 days for high-risk groups.
+4. **Reduce Wait Times:** Cap at 14 days for high-risk groups.
-5. **Build a Loyalty Program** – Priority booking & follow-up for returning patients.
+5. **Build a Loyalty Program:** Priority booking & follow-up for returning patients.
-6. **Redesign Reminders** – Test frequency, timing, and format to boost attendance.
+6. **Redesign Reminders:** Test frequency, timing, and format to boost attendance.

 ---

 ## 6. Technical Implementation
 - **SQL (MySQL):** Data cleaning, indexing, star schema design
 - **Data Enrichment:** Mapping locations to regions, zones, and socioeconomic classes
 - **Power BI:** Branded dashboard with mobile-friendly navigation
-- **Storytelling Framework:** AND–BUT–THEREFORE applied for insight presentation
+- **Storytelling Framework:** WHAT WE FOUND–WHAT TO DO applied for insight presentation

-> *(Insert link to live Power BI dashboard if available)*

 ---

 ## 7. Caveats & Assumptions
 - Data is historical and may not reflect recent operational changes
 - Some patient data (e.g., chronic conditions) is self-reported
 - Socioeconomic levels based on neighbourhood averages

 ---